hydrocodone and chlorpheniramine polistirex (Oral route)

 - Hypothyroidism (underactive thyroid), severe or

-- Lung or breathing problems (eg, COPD)—May cause side effects to become worse.
+- Stomach or bowel problems—May cause side effects to become worse.

 - Blockage in bowels or